SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_user_functions.rst

    * - Element
      - Description
    * - ``database_name``
-     - Displays the name of the database.
+     - Displays all user functions belonging to the provided database.

 Examples
 ==============